 Common misconceptions and why they’re dangerous

-Practical, evidence-based steps to reduce risk
+Practical steps to reduce risks

 1. Update devices and firmware regularly